-ANNIE had everything, contends her designer - she was beautiful to look at, had a wonderfully easy motion at sea owing to her heavy displacement, and never finished worse than first in any race she entered- admittedly with me at the helm.
-I know that heavy boats need not necessarily be slow- it is the ratio between propulsive force (sail area) and resistance (displacement and wetted surface) that counts.
+ANNIE had everything, I contend - she was beautiful to look at, had a wonderfully easy motion at sea owing to her heavy displacement, and never finished worse than first in any race she enteredadmittedly with me at the helm.
+I know from broad experience that heavy boats need not necessarily be slow- it is the ratio between propulsive force (sail area) and resistance (displacement and wetted surface) that counts.
 So a heavy boat can be plenty fast, if the sailplan is large enough.
-And ANNIE is also extremely stable.
-Everyone knows that small boats whose decks stay reasonably level underfoot are far more pleasant to spend time aboard than ones that sail on their ear.
+And ANNIE was also extremely stable.
+Everyone knows that small boats whose decks stay reasonably level underfoot are far more pleasant to spend time aboard than ones that sail on their ear, and they're faster to windward.

-A few years ago I began designing my own retirement cruiser, one that never got built because the press of a growing business precluded any thoughts of retirement.
-It was an expanded ANNIE, which I naturally named "EXPANNIE".
+A few years ago I began designing my own retirement cruiser, one that never got built because the press of my growing business precluded any thoughts of retirement.
+It was an expanded ANNIE, which I appropriately named "EXPANNIE".
 I was ready for a larger boat than 30 feet and so the question then became, by how much to scale her up and what, if anything, to change.

-In EXPANNIE I attempted to preserve all of the wonderful characteristics of the little progenitor, and to solve the two problems that ANNIE has suffered; too little headroom, and a heavy helm when hard pressed.
+In EXPANNIE I attempted to preserve all of the wonderful characteristics of the little progenitor and to solve the two problems that ANNIE suffered; too little headroom, and a heavy helm when hard pressed.
 The headroom was easy- just scale her up to 36 feet or so and the problem solved itself.
 The helm was another matter.
-Conventional wisdom has it that a full length keel ends in a rudder which pivots at its forward edge, meaning as soon as it was deflected, a large moment is created.
-The bigger the boat, the bigger tan only be deflected a couple of feet and still be usable by a seated helmsman.
-For these reasons tiller steered boats with outboard rudders cease to work very well above the mid to upper thirty-foot length.
+Conventional wisdom had it that a full length keel ended in a rudder which pivoted at its forward edge, meaning as soon as it was deflected, a large moment was created.
+The bigger the boat, the bigger the rudder, the bigger the forces.
+But as the forces got larger, the tiller could not - its business end could only be deflected a couple of feet and still be usable by a seated helmsman.
+For these reasons tiller steered boats with outboard rudders often cease to work very well above the mid to upper thirty foot length.
+But we'd solved that problem in developing GUSTO and WINGS of GRACE and I am sure this final iteration will steer like a dream.